Skip to content

 Configure provider OAuth apps

-The platform integrates with external providers as code hosts (GitHub, GitLab) and issue trackers (GitHub Issues, GitLab Issues, Jira Cloud) so a sprint can be started from a tracker issue.
-For each provider you want to enable, register an OAuth app and paste the credentials into Admin → Tracker OAuth Apps in the deployed app.
+The platform integrates with external providers as code hosts (GitHub, GitLab, Bitbucket) and issue trackers (GitHub Issues, GitLab Issues, Jira Cloud) so an intent can be started from a tracker issue.
+For each provider you want to enable, register an OAuth app and paste the credentials into Admin → Trackers (GitHub Issues, GitLab, Jira) or Admin → Source Control (Bitbucket, GitHub App) in the deployed app.

 For GitHub and GitLab a single OAuth app serves both the code host and that provider's issue tracker.
+Bitbucket registers a single OAuth app for repository access (code host only).
 Jira Cloud is a tracker only.
 All providers are optional — skip a section if you don't need that provider; the corresponding Connect buttons in the UI stay disabled with a hint pointing to this admin panel.

 GitHub (code host + GitHub Issues)

 1. Open GitHub Developer Settings → OAuth Apps → New OAuth App.
-Choose an OAuth App, not a GitHub App — the flow expects OAuth App semantics.
+Choose an OAuth App, not a GitHub App — this mode expects OAuth App semantics.

 2. Set: